arpitmathur2412/arpitmathur2412.github.io/_posts/2010-01-07-post-standard.md

   cd server
 ```

-2. create a Dockerfile in the client folder
+2. Create a Dockerfile in the client folder
 <br>
 ```bash
   touch Dockerfile